 - Avoid artificial ultraviolet light (sun beds or tanning lamps) and protect yourself from excessive sunlight.

 - Avoid peak-sun exposure between 10 a.m. and 4 p.m.

-- Use a broad spectrum sunscreen that will protect you against UVA and UVB (minimum factor 20) and apply it half an hour before going into the sun.
+- Use a broad-spectrum sunscreen that will protect you against UVA and UVB (sun protection factor 50+) and apply it half an hour before going into the sun, and reapply every 2-3 hours.
 But remember: covering up is better than using a sunscreen lotion!

 - Make sure you get enough vitamin D.

 While every effort has been made to ensure that the information given in this leaflet is accurate, your own doctor will be able to advice in greater detail.
 This leaflet has been prepared by the EADV Task Force “Skin Diseases in Pregnancy”, it does not necessarily reflect the official opinion of the EADV.